An excellent Long Beach

 Here in Long Beach, every day we hear the news of financial calamity, the ups and downs of the economy, and the city swimming in the currents.
 Wasn’t it just the other year when CA was balanced, flush with cash, and able to afford our high quality of living?
 What happened?
 The last few years happened.
 Working in trucking, I saw firsthand how the economic disruption tore the livelihoods from hard workers and business owners.
 I cannot sit and watch as it happens to our community.

 Vote for me to represent you.
 Our council position is a vital, real-time voice for our district.
 The city administration is full of achievement and smart people but cannot complete their work without our initiative and stamp of approval from experience out here in the neighborhoods.
 Much of our everyday services and opportunities are wasted if we do not utilize every chance to maintain, grow, and refresh Long Beach.
+Do we want an average city that relies on political swings and optimism that all works out when the economy balances itself?
+One regularly portrayed in city rankings as "troubled" for financial stability, safety, infrastructure, pollution, fraud, and quality of life/city services?
+Or do we want a strong city that weathers any storm and is the benchmark for quality-of-life rankings?
+That is my vision.

 Now for the fun stuff, I want to add a few cooling Himalayan salt benches, turn odd parcels into micro-parks like victory park to increase green space, a Singles Recognition Day and a Marriage Day, and promote social mingling through support for a wider variety of community engagement.
 I even hope to make the long bed truck the official vehicle of Long Beach.
 As our flag states, let's live Urbs Amicitae, “The Friendly City”.